patilsd/Melody-Music-Streaming-System/README.md

-🎵 Melody Music App
+🎵 Melody Music App<br/>
-Melody is a simple and interactive music player built using HTML, CSS, and JavaScript.
+Melody is a simple and interactive music player built using HTML, CSS, and JavaScript. <br/>
-The app provides an elegant interface to browse and play your favorite songs.
+The app provides an elegant interface to browse and play your favorite songs. <br/>
-Instead of using APIs, the app uses a local JSON file to store and manage song data.
+Instead of using APIs, the app uses a local JSON file to store and manage song data.<br/>

-📝 Features:
+📝 Features:<br/>
-🎶 Play, Pause, and Skip: Users can play, pause, and skip through songs.
+🎶 Play, Pause, and Skip: Users can play, pause, and skip through songs.<br/>
-🎵 Song Information Display: Displays song title, artist, and album artwork.
+🎵 Song Information Display: Displays song title, artist, and album artwork.<br/>
-🔄 Repeat and Shuffle: Options to repeat the current song or shuffle the playlist.
+🔄 Repeat and Shuffle: Options to repeat the current song or shuffle the playlist.<br/>
-📜 Dynamic Song List: All song data is stored and loaded from a local songs.json file.
+📜 Dynamic Song List: All song data is stored and loaded from a local songs.json file.<br/>
-📊 Progress Bar: Visual representation of the song's progress and time duration.
+📊 Progress Bar: Visual representation of the song's progress and time duration.<br/>
-🔊 Volume Control: Adjust the volume or mute the sound.
+🔊 Volume Control: Adjust the volume or mute the sound.<br/>
-📱 Responsive Design: The app is fully responsive and looks great on all screen sizes.
+📱 Responsive Design: The app is fully responsive and looks great on all screen sizes.<br/>

 📁 Project Structure:
 The project is organized as follows:
 Melody/
 │
-├── index.html            # Main HTML file for the music app ├── styles.css            # Stylesheet for the app's layout and design ├── script.js             # Main JavaScript file to control the app's behavior ├── songs.json            # JSON file storing song details
-├── songs/               # Folder containing album artwork and icons └── README.md             # Project documentation (this file)
+├── index.html
+├── styles.css
+├── script.js
+├── songs.json
+├── songs/
+└── README.md

-📜 Song Data (songs.json)
+📜 Song Data (songs.json)<br/>
 The songs.json file contains the list of songs available in the app.
-Each song object includes the following attributes:
+Each song object includes the following attributes:<br/>

 [
   {